→ See the live ingredient breakdown for Royal Canin Chihuahua

 How it compares

-At D/38, Royal Canin Chihuahua is one of the lowest-scoring Royal Canin breed-specific formulas we’ve reviewed.
-It scores well below the Royal Canin French Bulldog (C/58) and below the standard Royal Canin (C/58).
+At C/55, Royal Canin Chihuahua is one of the lowest-scoring Royal Canin breed-specific formulas we’ve reviewed.
+It ties the Royal Canin French Bulldog (C/55) and sits a notch below the standard Royal Canin (C/58).
 The corn-first, gluten-heavy formula places it near the bottom of the entire breed-specific lineup.

 For small dogs, Wellness CORE (A/90) offers deboned turkey and turkey meal as the first two ingredients with no corn, wheat, or by-products — a dramatic upgrade in protein quality.
 Nulo (A/90) leads with deboned turkey and provides a grain-inclusive option without the gluten-heavy approach.
 Either delivers substantially better ingredient quality for a small breed that needs nutrient-dense food in small portions.